mariohernandez/component-based-development/exercises/5-prepare-drupal.md

 The namespace is added in the `theme-name.info.yml` file.
 Since we created our theme using Mediacurrent's theme generator, the namespace has already been added.
 However if you did not use the theme generator, add the following snippet to your `.info.yml` file:

 ```
-# This section is used by the contrib module, Component Libraries.
-It allows you
-# to reference .twig files in your sass/ directory by using the Twig namespace:
-# @badcamp
-# See https://www.drupal.org/project/components for more information.
 component-libraries:
-  badcamp:
+  shiny:
     paths:
       - src/components
       - src/layout
       - src/templates
 ```
-The code above assigns the namespace of `badcamp` which can be referenced by modules and themes within our project.
+The code above assigns the namespace of `shiny` which can be referenced by modules and themes within our project.
 In addition, it assignes multiple paths where Drupal can look for twig templates.
 By default Drupal 8 only looks for custom twig templates inside the `/templates` directory, but with the namespace in place, we've added `src/components` and `src/layout` as extra directories where twig templates may exist.

 All of our components will be stored inside `src/components` making it possible for Drupal to easily access them using the new namespace.

 ### 2.4 - Enable Twig debugging and disable Drupal's cache

-While integrating components we work with Drupal twig templates to manipulate markup and Kint to print variables we need to pass to our component.
-Before we start we need to disable CSS and JavaScript aggregation which are on by default in Drupal 8.
+We need to disable CSS and JavaScript aggregation which are on by default in Drupal 8.
 We also need to enable twig debugging.
 More on this later, for now follow these steps:

 #### 2.4.1 Disable Drupal CSS/JS Aggregation

-* Click **Configuration | Performance**
+1. While logged in as Administrator, Click **Configuration | Performance**

-* Clear the _Aggregate CSS files_ and _Aggregate JavaScript files_ checkboxes
+2. Clear the _Aggregate CSS files_ and _Aggregate JavaScript files_ checkboxes

-* Click **Save Configuration**
+3. Click **Save Configuration**

 #### 2.4.2 Disable Drupal Caching and enable twig debugging